svsool/memo/help/README.md

 ![[Structure 2.png]]

 As you probably noticed, I use `yyyy-mm-dd ` format for naming my daily notes, which makes it easier to refer to certain dates or days throughout my diary.
-I'm planning to add dates highlight to the editor so that whenever you refer to date via the link for instance [[2020-07-05]] Memo will also provide a hint what day and month it is in a human-readable way.

 Markdown is a well-known language for its flexibility, especially when it comes to writing and making notes, so you are free to choose your own and unique style of managing a personal knowledge base.